1080pleb/insight_challenge/README.md

 when events arrive leading to a broader distribtuion of traffic-dense periods.

 On a reasonable machine, this processes approximately 2000 records per second.
+Project is written using python3.
+It was tested on a windows 7 machine (Python version 3.6.0), a macbook pro (version 3.5.1), and a linux machine (version 3.4.3).

 Contact info:
 jpnmitchell@gmail.com